-When your chubby-cheeked 1-year-old points to an Elmo doll perfectly placed on an end display and screams until all Target shoppers in a 10-aisle radius have cleared, it is difficult how to move forward.
+When your chubby-cheeked one-year-old points to an Elmo doll placed on an end display and screams until all Target shoppers in a 10-aisle radius have cleared, it is difficult how to move forward.

-It may leave you dumbstruck and googling, how to discipline a 1-year-old.
+It may leave you dumbstruck and googling, how to discipline a one-year-old.